BlackCloud37/tcp-latency-test/README.md

 It sends SYN to server and waits for SYN/ACK, then measure RTTs between SYN and SYN/ACK.

 # Usage
+For mac and linux user, you can download executable binary from release page.

-> No binary was released yet, you may need to clone this repo and use `cargo build` or `cargo run` to run it,
+If you cannot run these exes, you can clone this repo and build with `cargo build` (nightly rust environment is required)
->     it has been tested on rehl and macos
->     it may requires root permission

 ```bash
 $ ./tcpping --help